 Impact

 The vulnerability exists in Cryptobox's external sharing feature, allowing an attacker who knows a sharing link URL to obtain server-side information that can be used to perform an offline brute-force attack against the access code that protects the shared content.
-This flaw permits unauthorized reading or copying of data that was intended to remain confidential to the designated recipients, aligning with CWE‑280’s description of insecure private credential storage or leakage.
+This flaw permits unauthorized reading or copying of data that was intended to remain confidential to the designated recipients.
+The weakness is an information-exposure flaw (CWE‑280) where access code protection is inadequate.

 Affected Systems